laruzzante/biocentis-task/README.md

 ## Input:
 Modify the sra_accessions.txt input file in the input folder, add as many sra_accessions as needed, one per line.
 The workflow will automatically fetch the sequences via the sra-toolkit.
+An example input is provided in the _workflow/input_ directory.